Bioconductor/bioconductor.org/content/help/newsletters/2015_January.md

 desktop or laptop instead of the cloud or other remote hardware.
 We envision them being useful for

-* Providing identical, reproducible environments
+* reproducibility: providing identical, reproducible environments

-* Deploying on any (Linux, Mac, or Windows) machine, or in the cloud via Amazon's Elastic Container Service (ECS)
+* convenience: deploying on any (Linux, Mac, or Windows) machine, or in the cloud via Amazon's Elastic Container Service (ECS)

-* Saving time; instead of waiting for packages to compile on Linux, you can download a container in which packages are already installed
+* time saver; instead of waiting for packages to compile on Linux, you can download a container in which packages are already installed

 Examples of potential applications are available at the